How Long Does It Take to Sell a Car?

 Depends on how you sell it.
 That is the honest answer.
 A private sale can take a month.
 CarMax takes a day.
 Some options take 20 minutes.

 I have been buying cars for over 30 years.
-More than 50,000 vehicles.
+I have bought over 50,000 cars.
 I have seen every selling method from both sides.
 Here is what each one actually takes, with no sugarcoating.

 The Quick Comparison